wso2/carbon-maven-plugins/README.md

 ## P2 Touchpoint
 ### Equinox P2 Touchpoint
-Features can have configuration files which need to be copied to a particular location when install the feature.
+Features can have configuration files that need to be copied to a particular location when installing the feature.
 This can be done by specifying the location in the p2.inf in the feature.
 For example:
 Example:
 instructions.configure = \
 org.eclipse.equinox.p2.touchpoint.natives.copy(source:${installFolder}/../lib/features/org.wso2.carbon.kernel_${feature.version}/launcher/,target:${installFolder}/../../bin/bootstrap/,overwrite:true);\